sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openblas</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : An optimized BLAS library based on GotoBLAS2
+Short desc    : An optimized BLAS library based on GotoBLAS2
 URL          : https://github.com/xianyi/OpenBLAS/
-Лицензия     : BSD
+License      : BSD
-Описание     :
+Descript     :
              : OpenBLAS is an optimized BLAS library based on GotoBLAS2 1.13 BSD
              : version.
 The project is supported by the Lab of Parallel Software and
              : Computational Science, ISCAS. http://www.rdcps.ac.cn